Middleville 8-year-old loses plasma treatment due to shortage

 MIDDLEVILLE, Mich. — A little boy from Middleville can no longer receive the treatments he desperately needs for his medical condition, in part because people aren't donating enough plasma.

-8-year-old Denver Root began receiving intravenous immunoglobulin, also known as IVIG.
+Eight-year-old Denver Root began receiving intravenous immunoglobulin, also known as IVIG.
 The treatment is made up of antibodies found in plasma.
 For one treatment for Denver, his mother was told by doctors it takes 1,000 people to donate.

-He began receiving IVIG for his condition known as P.A.N.S., which stands for pediatric acute-onset neuropsychiatric syndrome.
+He began receiving IVIG for his condition known as PANS, which stands for pediatric acute-onset neuropsychiatric syndrome.

 "Basically what happens is that the child has an infection and the body goes to fight it like it normally would," said his mom, Michelle Root.
 "When the infection is gone, it doesn’t realize that.
 So it has a misdirected response and views the healthy cells in the body as an enemy so it attacks the body and specifically in PANS, it goes through the blood brain barrier and impacts the brain."